Ghini/ghini.desktop/doc/installing.rst

 Installing on Windows
 =====================

-The Windows installer is a "batteries-included" installer.
-It installs everything needed to run Bauble.
-If you would like to install Bauble manually then you can download and install the dependencies and then install Bauble from the source package.
+The Windows installer used to be a "batteries-included" installer, installing everything needed to run Bauble.
+It is now unmaintained and if you do use it, you will end up with a possibly obsolete version of bauble.classic.
+If you want the latest version, you need to install Bauble
+manually: download and install the dependencies and then install Bauble from the source package.

 .. note:: Bauble has been tested with and is known to work on Windows XP.
 Although it should work fine on other versions Windows it has